 The school must comply with the SEND Code of Practice so that: The SENCO must be a qualified teacher working at the school.
-A newly appointed SENCO must be a qualified teacher and, where they have not previously been the SENCO at that or any other relevant school for a total period of more than twelve months, they must achieve a National Award in Special Educational Needs Coordination within three years of appointment
+A newly appointed SENCO must be a qualified teacher and, where they have not previously been the SENCO at that or any other relevant school for a total period of more than twelve months, they must achieve a National Award in Special Educational Needs Coordination within three years of appointment needs throughout the school.

-The SENCo is responsible for co-ordinating the provision of special educational needs throughout the school.
 This will involve:

+The SENCo is responsible for coordinating the provision of special educational